rackerlabs/support-how-to/content/cloud-servers/apache-configuration-on-ubuntu.md

 Look inside the folder by running the following command:

-    ls mods-available
+    $ ls mods-available

-A fair list is available from our base install but remember that they are not all enabled, merely available for use.

-Just as with the vhosts files, any modules that we want to use must be enabled.
+A list of modules is available from the base installation but they are not all enabled, just available for use.
+Just as with the vhosts files, any modules that you want to use must be enabled.

 #### mods-enabled

-The **mods-enabled** folder contains symlinks to the modules that we want enabled.
-Look inside the folder with the following command and compare it to the list of modules available:
+The **mods-enabled** folder contains symlinks to the modules that are enabled.

+Use the following command to look inside the folder:

-    ls mods-enabled
+    $ ls mods-enabled

-This list is a lot shorter than the list of available modules, which means that not all of the available modules are enabled, and includes **php5.conf**, which is useful because we installed PHP5 in an earlier article.
+This resulting list is much shorter than the list of available modules, and it includes enabled modules such as **php5.conf**.

-### Enable sites
+### Enable sites and modules

-Being good sysadmins, we like to get hands on and create our vhosts, and now that we know how the symlinks work we could go ahead and run `ln -s` until all our sites are enabled.

-However, there are some commands that make this process much easier.

-They are `a2dissite`, `a2ensite`, `a2dismod` and `a2enmod`.
+You can use the commands in this section to enable and disable sites and modules.

 #### a2dissite

-This command will delete the symlink to a site you have previously enabled.
+The `a2dissite` command deletes the symlink to a site that you have previously enabled.

-For example, let's disable the default site:
+For example, to disable the **default** site, run the following command:

-    sudo a2dissite default
+    $ sudo a2dissite default

-The symlink in **sites-enabled** has been deleted.
-You should see output similar to the following:
+The symlink to the **default** site in the **sites-enabled** folder is deleted.
+You should see output similar to the following output:

     Site default disabled.
     Run '/etc/init.d/apache2 reload' to activate new configuration!

 Reload Apache with the following command to ensure that the site is fully disabled:

-    sudo /etc/init.d/apache2 reload
+    $ sudo /etc/init.d/apache2 reload

-When you now visit your Cloud Server IP address in a web browser, you will get a 404 Not Found message instead of the "It Works!" page.
+When you now visit your cloud server's IP address in a web browser, you will get a `404 Not Found` message instead of the "It Works!" page.

-**Note:** The main vhosts file in **sites-available** is still there.
-All the `a2dissite` command did was remove the symlink in the **sites-enabled** folder.
+**Note:** The main vhosts file in the **sites-available** folder still exists.
+The `a2dissite` command just removed the symlink to it in the **sites-enabled** folder.

 #### a2ensite

-This command will reestablish the symlink to a site that was previously disabled.
+The `a2ensite` command establishes a symlink to a site that is not already enabled.

-Let's enable the default site again with the following command:
+Enable the default site with the following command:

-    sudo a2ensite default
+    $ sudo a2ensite default

-You should see output similar to the following:
+You should see output similar to the following output:

     Enabling site default.
     Run '/etc/init.d/apache2 reload' to activate new configuration!

 Reload Apache with the following command to ensure that the site is enabled:

-    sudo /etc/init.d/apache2 reload
+    $ sudo /etc/init.d/apache2 reload

-If you visit your Cloud Server IP address site again, you will see that the default "It Works!" page is being served again.
+If you visit your cloud server's IP address site in a web browser, you will see that the default "It Works!" page is being served.

 #### a2dismod

-This command will disable any modules you have previously enabled.
+The `a2dismod` command disables any modules you have previously enabled.

-Let's disable the PHP5 module with the following command:
+For example, disable the PHP5 module with the following command:

-    sudo a2dismod php5
+    $ sudo a2dismod php5

-You should see output similar to the following:
+You should see output similar to the following output:

     Module php5 disabled.
     Run '/etc/init.d/apache2 restart' to activate new configuration!

-If you look in the **mods-enabled** folder, you will see that the symlinks **php5.conf** and **php5.load** have been deleted.
+If you look in the **mods-enabled** folder, you will see that the **php5.conf** and **php5.load** symlinks have been deleted.

+**Note:** Be sure to reload Apache after each module change for your cloud server's IP address to reflect any changes that you have made.

 #### a2enmod

-This command will enable any module that is in the **mods-available** folder.
+The `a2enmod` command enables any module that is in the **mods-available** folder.

-Let's enable the PHP5 module by running the following command:
+For example, enable the PHP5 module by running the following command:

-     sudo a2enmod php5
+     $ sudo a2enmod php5

-You should see output similar to the following:
+You should see output similar to the following output:

      Enabling module php5.
      Run '/etc/init.d/apache2 restart' to activate new configuration!

-If you check the **mods-enabled** folder, you will see that the **php5.conf** and **php5.load** symlinks.
+If you check the **mods-enabled** folder, you will see the **php5.conf** and **php5.load** symlinks.

-**Note:** Be sure to reload Apache after each site or module change for your Cloud Servers IP address site to reflect any changes you have made.
+**Note:** Be sure to reload Apache after each module change for your cloud server's IP address to reflect any changes that you have made.